FireLemons/slack-single-reminder-script/README.md

 At this point it's a good idea to test your config by running remind.rb manually

 #### `config/schedule.rb`
+This file determines when the reminder script will be run.
 More information about configuring this file can be found at https://github.com/javan/whenever
 An example is found in this repo